danloveg/ansible-media-server/README.md

 Additionally, ensure you add the public key of your control node to the ansible user's `authorized_keys` file.

-First, make a public key if you don't have one.
+First, make a public key if you don't have one on your control node.

 ```shell
 ssh-keygen -t ed25519
 ```

-Then run the following command to add your public key to the ansible user's authorized keys.
+Then run the following command from your control node to add your public key to the ansible user's authorized keys.
 Substitute `home-server` with your home server's actual host name.

 ```shell
 ssh ansible@home-server sh -c "cat - >> ~/.ssh/authorized_keys" < ~/.ssh/id_ed25119.pub